| | Wancourt British Cemetery.

 He was invalided to England, and after recovering spent a few days at home.
 He returned to his depot, and after receiving further leave

+last Christmas, went abroad for the second time four months ago.
 Before the regiment was mobilised, Pte Garbutt was an apprentice with Mr Lyon, ironmonger, Queen Street, and was a capable and hard worker.

 His father, who died in February, was the late ex-Special Constable Walter James Garbutt.
 He was also an ex-soldier, being formerly in a